La Gimblette

 La Gimblette is one of the most famous paintings by the French painter Jean-Honoré Fragonard and one of the most famous Rococo paintings.
 Like other paintings by Fragonard, such as The Swing, La Gimblette also has a frivolous component.

-"The lovers' paradise in the middle of the 18th century is no longer ours at the end of the 20th century.
-It is therefore not surprising that these pictures remain, in some respects, strange to us."
+"The lovers' paradise of the mid-eighteenth century is no longer ours at the end of the twentieth.
+It is therefore not surprising that these pictures should, in some respects, remain strange to us."